412-Sea-Island-South/FocusProjects/index.md

 - [Quantum Conputing.
 Less Formulas More - Understanding](https://coursera.org/learn/quantum-computing-lfmu)
 - [Physical Basics of Quantum Computing](https://coursera.org/learn/physical-basis-quantum-computing)
 - [EdX courses!](https://edx.org/learn/quantum-computing)

+## About Me
+Hello everybody, and welcome!
+I'm Max, a teenager and future unicorn 🦄 person, also known as an innovator at [The Knowledge Society aka TKS](https://tks.world).
+I'm interested in a lot of different emerging technologies, but my main interests right now are Quantum Computing ⚛️, Blockchain 💵, Artificial Intelligence 🤖, and last but not least, Space Tech/Exploration 🚀.
+So yeah, that's basically who I am.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for